reactiflux/reactiflux.com/pages/transcripts/gatsby-team.md

 ---

-**Q:** Do you hope or believe that gatsby (and JAM-stack in general), headless CMS's and microservices will overcom**A:** e rigid and outrdated wordpress sites and architechture? — max
+**Q:** Do you hope or believe that gatsby (and JAM-stack in general), headless CMS's and microservices will overcome rigid and outrdated wordpress sites and architechture? — max

-Yup!
+**A:** Yup!
 That's why I started [the Gatsby OSS project and company](https://www.gatsbyjs.org/blog/2018-05-24-launching-new-gatsby-company/)!
 CMSs we're designed in the late 1990s and are very outdated for today's cloud/serverless computing environment.
 We want Gatsby to be able to replace CMSs.

 — kylemathews